klorealf/ruby-word-search-challenge/README.md

 ## Conclusion
-The snaking algorithm is one of the more difficult challenges with which we're presented during Dev Bootcamp.
+This search algorithm is one of the more difficult challenges with which we're presented during Dev Bootcamp.
 How do we feel about it?
 Did it go well?
 Where did we struggle?

 How was our testing approach?
 Did we start with simpler words to find?
 Maybe a one-letter word, followed by a two letter and so on?